So, you’ve got a volunteer vacancy. What next? Where do you find your volunteers?

 Making sure you advertise your volunteer vacancy in the right places can make a big difference to finding the right volunteers.
 Your potential volunteers need to be able to find your vacancy so think about who you’re trying to attract and how you can reach them.
 Can you use your own personal contacts?
 Are there noticeboards in local shops, libraries, colleges or your community centre that you could use?
 What about local magazines or social media?

 To advertise your vacancy, you’ll need a role description describing your volunteer opportunity.
 If you’re not sure how to write one, visit our developing volunteer opportunities page.

-We’ve identified some of the best websites where you can post your volunteer opportunities and most them are free to use.
+We’ve identified some of the best places to advertise your volunteer opportunities – and most them are free to use.